itsdynamical/itsdynamical.github.io/_posts/2023-05-17-variational-optimization-2.markdown

 \end{cases}
 $$

-It can be viewed as the sum of 3 ODEs
+We adopt a vector field splitting approach and strategically decompose the right hand side (i.e. vector field) of the ODE as the sum of 3 vector fields, and consider their respective evolution dynamics:

 $$\begin{cases}
 \dot{g}=g\xi\\